wso2/docs-mi/en/docs/learn/integration-tutorials/storing-and-forwarding-messages.md

 #### Start the back-end service

 1. Download the JAR file of the back-end service from [here](https://github.com/wso2-docs/WSO2_EI/blob/master/Back-End-Service/Hospital-Service-JDK11-2.0.0.jar).
-2. Open a terminal, navigate to the location where your saved the back-end service.
+2. Open a terminal, navigate to the location where you saved the back-end service.
 3. Execute the following command to start the service:

     ```bash